barbosaigor/nuker/README.md

 ### Plan file
 Nuker creates a pipeline in order to execute the test.
-The pipeline consist in stage, which has a step, which has containers.
+The pipeline consist in stages, which have steps, which have containers.
 Stages and steps run sequentaily, and each container runs concurrently (within the step).

 ```yaml
 version: v0.0.0